-Last weekend, from 3 to 5 February 2023, all of Catania was in a state of emergency: for three days, one of the biggest religious festivals in the world was celebrated.
-Millions of people flooded the streets in intense adoration of their city patron, Saint Agatha.
+On the first weekend in February, from 3 to 5 February 2024, the whole of Catania will once again be in a state of emergency: for three days, one of the biggest religious festivals in the world will be celebrated.
+The feast of St Agatha in Catania attracts millions of people who flood the streets in intense adoration of their city’s patron saint, St Agatha.

 The figure of St. Agatha is venerated in various forms throughout the year, but on these days a religious enthusiasm is concentrated by all age groups that no longer exists in many other European countries.
 As in other aspects, Sicily gives one the unique and precious opportunity to immerse oneself a little in a largely long-buried time.

 Weeks before the festival, the preparations begin.
 The city is exuberantly decorated with flowers, lights and pictures, food stalls are set up, routines are rehearsed.
 During the festive processions, gigantic statues – so-called “Candelore” or “Cerei di Sant’Agata” – are carried through the city by a whole group of men – a coordinated feat that has to be trained.

 Each of these 14 statues is a kind of altar dedicated to a certain field or occupational group, for example baking or fruit and vegetable growing.
 They are artistically made of wood, covered all over with flowers and so heavy that the 8 or so men carrying them have to stop again and again to rest.
 The “Candelora degli Ortofrutticoli” (fruit and vegetable statue), affectionately called “La Signorina” by Sicilians, weighs 650 kg and is carried from one end of the city to the other.
 The “candelore” are the centrepiece of the procession, they rise impressively and brightly from the crowd, originate from an ancient tradition and are charged with religious, social and cultural significance.